I saw this pretty bottle of Nielson-Massey Rose Water and thought, “Wow…my sister would love this.”

 Your bottle is in the mail, WD.
 You are the weiner….I mean winner!

-When I take my first bite I taste rose in a light, hard-to-hold way like the wisp of rose you catch when you walk by a garden.
+Rose Sea Salt Shortbread Cookies taste subtly of rose…in a hard-to-hold way like the wisp of scent you catch when you walk by a garden.

-I get all poetic when I taste the rose in these shortbread cookies maybe because roses can have so many meanings.
+I get all thoughtful when I taste the rose in these shortbread cookies maybe because roses can have so many meanings.

 I remember Love’s Baby Soft, pink ballet slippers and the black lipstick my sister and I swore we’d always wear when we were punk rock.